SIMEXP/Repo2Data/README.md

 When you re-run Repo2Data with the same destination, it will automatically look for an existing `data_requirement.json` file in the downloaded folder.
 If the configured `data_requirement.json` is the same (i.e. the [JSON dict](https://www.w3schools.com/python/python_json.asp) has the same fields) then it will not re-download.

-To force the re-fetch (update existing files, add new files but keep the old files), you can add a new field in the `data_requirement.json`.
+To force the re-fetch (update existing files, add new files but keep the old files), you can add a new field or update an existing one in the `data_requirement.json`.
 For example replace:
 ```
 { "src": "https://github.com/SIMEXP/Repo2Data/archive/master.zip",